KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	8. Save the file.

-5. Set up project structure.
+3. Set up project structure.

 	1. Right click again on that `CSS` folder in the left pane and select `New Folder`.

+	2. Type 'css' and press enter.

+	3. Right click again on that `CSS` folder in the left pane and select `New Folder`.

-	2. Type 'sass' and press enter.
+	4. Type 'sass' and press enter.

-	3. In the project pane on the left, right click on the sass folder and select `New File`.
+	5. In the project pane on the left, right click on the sass folder and select `New File`.

-	4. Type `styles.scss` and press enter.
+	6. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.

-	5. In the project pane on the left, right click on the sass folder and select `New File`.
+	7. In the project pane on the left, right click on the sass folder and select `New File`.

-	4. Type `_variables.scss` and press enter.
+	8. Type `_variables.scss` and press enter.
 This will be the file where all of our variables that we use in our project will be located.

-	5. Repeat the process to create additional files to hold our partials for the different areas of our website.
+	9. Repeat the process to create additional files to hold our partials for the different areas of our website.
 Create files in the `sass` folder called _ _nav.scss_, _ _main.scss_, _ _footer.scss_, _ _normalize.scss_, and _ _mixins.scss_.

-	5. Open the _styles.scss_ file by double clicking on it in the left pane if it is not already open.
+	10. Open the _styles.scss_ file by double clicking on it in the left pane if it is not already open.
 You’ll need to import the partial files so type in ```@import “variables”;``` to import the _ _variables.scss_ file.
 Add import statements for the rest of the files as well.
 Your _styles.scss_ file should look like this when you're done:

 	```scss
 	@import "variables";